susanBuck/notes/07_Version_Control/03_Setup_local_server.md

 ### Port conflict troubleshooting

-(Skip this section to Apache and MySQL started without any problem)
+(Skip this section if Apache and MySQL started without any issues.)

-The most common issue we see with getting Apache started in XAMPP is a port conflict, specifically if some other process on your computer is already using Apache's default port of 80.
+The most common issue we see with getting Apache started in XAMPP is a port conflict, specifically if some other process on your computer is already using Apache's default port of `80`.

 If this is happening to you, try the following steps.

 First, __close and re-open XAMPP__.
 It may just fix the problem.
 Some users have reported that after a fresh install of XAMPP, this step is needed.

-If that doesn't work, open Window's Task Manager and switch the *Processes* tab.
+If that doesn't work, open Window's *Task Manager* and switch the *Processes* tab.
 Select any process labeled `httpd.exe` and terminate it by clicking *End Process*:

 <img src='http://making-the-internet.s3.amazonaws.com/sysadmin-windows-taskmanager@2x.png' class='' style='max-width:939px; width:100%' alt='Windows Task Manager'>